PBearson/ESP32-With-ECC608/README.md

 ### Author: Bryan Pearson

-Use these submodules to provision your ECC608 and subsequently connect to AWS EC2!
-All projects were built using ESP-IDF release/4.0.
+Use these submodules to provision your ECC608 and subsequently connect to AWS IoT!
+All projects were built using ESP-IDF release/4.*.

-To clone this repository, run **git clone --recursive https<span></span>://github.com/PBearson/ESP32-With-ECC608.git**
+To clone this repository, run **git clone --recursive https://github.com/PBearson/ESP32-With-ECC608.git**